vhive-serverless/vHive/docs/quickstart_guide.md

 SSD-equipped nodes are highly recommended.
 We suggest renting nodes on CloudLab as their service is available to researchers world-wide.
 Full list of CloudLab nodes can be found [here](https://docs.cloudlab.us/hardware.html).

 List of tested nodes on CloudLab: xl170 on Utah, rs440 on Mass, m400 on OneLab.
 All of these machines are SSD-equipped.
 The xl170 are normally less occupied than the other two.

-## Known issues

-There is a Kubernetes/Knative [problem](https://github.com/ease-lab/vhive/issues/94) with Calico installation that appeared on a 3+ node cluster (i.e., with one master and 2+ workers).
-We are currently investigating it.